GRCDEV/ArduSim/help/development.md

 * **protocolName.gui**.
 This package should contain graphical elements, such as the dialog used to input values for the protocol parameters, or the dialog used in the PC Companion when deploying the protocol in real multicopters.
 The later is optional.
 * **protocolName.logic**.
 It should contain classes related to the protocolo logic, for example:
     * *ProtocolNameHelper.java*.
 The protocol implementation already detailed.
     * *ProtocolNameParam.java*.
 Declaration of variables needed by the protocol.
-Please, see other protocol as example.
+Please, see other protocols as example.
     * *ProtocolNameText.java*.
 Texts used in GUI or messages for the protocol.
     * *ProtocolNamePCCompanionThread.java*.
 Thread that can be implemented to update data in the dialog used by the PC Companion, if implemented.
     * *ProtocolNameOtherThreads.java*.
 Threads needed by the protocol.
 If more than one multicopter is needed and they have to communicate among them, then at least one thread to talk and another to listen to other UAVs must be implemented.
-Remember that the listener thread must listen always, even when no data packets are expected, to avoid the buffer to fill with undesired packets.
+Remember that these threads are automatically blocked once the experiment finishes.
 * **protocolName.pojo**.
-Should contain classes to define objects useful for the protocol and used in the previous packages.
+Should contain classes to define objects useful for classes implemented in the previous packages.

 ## 5 Implementation details